limuir/goby3-course/homework/day1-overview/day1-overview_assignment.md

 Again, pMarineViewer shows the "cheater" view of all the vehicles in realtime, and OpenCPN and Google Earth show the realistic operator's view.

-**Question:** How does the operator's view of what the vehicle differ between the "real" operator view (Google Earth/OpenCPN) and the "cheater" view (pMarineViewer)?
-What do you think might be causing this?
-As with all questions, feel free to discuss in Slack.

 #### A side note on CPU loading.